filfreire/filfreire.github.io/_drafts/gamers_and_testers_ep2.md

 caption: "Battlefield 2, 2005"
 ---

-> TODO - draft

 This is the second of (what I hope) will be an ongoing series of posts where I ask an invited guest some usual and unusual questions focused a lot on what is or was the experience of being a videogames tester.
 You can read the first entry [here](https://filfreire.com/posts/gamers_and_testers_ep1).

-My guest today is [Susan Paula Holman](https://www.linkedin.com/in/susan-paula-holman-9081913/), currently working as a Senior Producer at [Avalanche Studios](https://avalanchestudios.com/), a studio currently working on the upcoming games [Just Cause 4](TODO), [Rage 2](TODO) and [Generation Zero](TODO).
+My guest today is [Susan Paula Holman](https://www.linkedin.com/in/susan-paula-holman-9081913/), currently working as a Senior Producer at [Avalanche Studios](https://avalanchestudios.com/), a studio known for working on the upcoming games [Just Cause 4](https://en.wikipedia.org/wiki/Just_Cause_4) and [Rage 2](https://en.wikipedia.org/wiki/Rage_2).

-Susan has extensive experience in roles of Test Leadership and Management and at the beginning of her carrer started as a Tester, having performed testing efforts on some of my all-time favourite games, including: [Battlefield 2](TODO), [Lord of the rings: Battle for Middle Earth](TODO) and [Need for Speed Underground 2](TODO).
+Susan has extensive experience in roles of Test Leadership and Management and at the beginning of her carrer started as a Tester, having performed testing efforts on some of my all-time favourite games, including: [Battlefield 2](https://en.wikipedia.org/wiki/Battlefield_2), [Lord of the rings: Battle for Middle Earth](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings:_The_Battle_for_Middle-earth) and [Need for Speed Underground 2](https://en.wikipedia.org/wiki/Need_for_Speed:_Underground_2).

 She was very kind responding to my questions and hopes someone finds the inspiration to join the industry and understands the importance and value of a role within testing.